superquadratic/rtmidi-python/README.md

 ## Usage Examples

 _rtmidi-python_ uses the same API as RtMidi, only reformatted to comply with PEP-8, and with small changes to make it a little more pythonic.

 ### Print all output ports

-    import rtmidi
+    import rtmidi_python as rtmidi

     midi_out = rtmidi.MidiOut()
     for i in range(midi_out.get_port_count()):